googlefonts/googlefonts.github.io/gf-guide/promotion.md

 ### Where to alocate the images

 - Feel free to add these images to your repo's README.md section (from the /documentation folder).
-- Both the images and the source files of the images should be included in an `article/` and a `social-assets` folders under the documentation directory.
+- The images should be included in an `article/` folders under the documentation directory.
 For more details, see the **Documentation** bullet in the [Upstream repository structure](./upstream/).
 - An image-license.txt file must be included in the documentation directory.
 See the <a href="https://github.com/googlefonts/googlefonts-project-template/tree/main/documentation"> repository template</a>.

 <br><br>